mahdikhashan/argo-mlops-pipeline-kubeflow-mlflow/docs/PROPOSAL.md

 9. Set up Kubeflow on a cluster
 10. Decide on kubeflow component usage
 11. Implement serving and training components of architecture
+12. Implement custom pipelines
+13. Implement custom containers (docker images with packages for Data Scientists or MLEs, like different version of Numpy or PyTorch)

 ### Responsibilities